damlayigit/Advanced-Sound-Detection-for-Construction-Sites/README.md

 # Features

 Identifies different types of machines and the materials they are working on (e.g., drill on concrete, grinder on brick).
-Achieved up to 80% accuracy with the RandomForest classifier.
+Achieved up to 86% accuracy with the Support Vector classifier.
 Performance varies depending on background noise and the length of audio samples.
 Accurately determines the number of times a machine is used by analyzing sound wave patterns.
 Extracts MFCC, Chroma, Contrast, and Tonnetz features from audio files for classification.
-Includes results from various classifiers like RandomForest, AdaBoost, KNN, and MLP.
+Includes results from various classifiers like Support Vector, RandomForest, AdaBoost, KNN, and MLP.

 # Installation